format37/LDMVFI/README.md

 Configure interpolate.sh file:
 * input_yuv: input video file path
 * size: width and height of the input video
 * out_fps: fps of the output video.
-Need to be 2x times more than input video fps
+Need to be at least 2x times more than input video fps
 ```
 sh interpolate.sh
 ```